RS3DBench/RS3DBench/README.md

 ### 1. Download DEM Data

 First, download the corresponding DEM dataset from sources like the Alos 3D DEM website.
-After downloading, place the DEM dataset in the root directory and rename it to `DataDEM-{targetAreaName}`, where `{targetAreaName}` is the name of your target geographical area.
+After downloading, place the DEM dataset in the root directory and rename it to `DataDEM-{targetAreaName}`, where `{targetAreaName}` is the name of your target geographical area (Or whatever you want to call it).

 ### 2. Run `Dataset-multiProcess.py`